Wilsonian Renormalization of Neural Network Gaussian Processes: Renormalization beyond the Gaussian

 \section{Renormalization beyond the Gaussian}

-Here we extend the RG formalism to accommodate non-Gaussian effects associated with the feature modes.
-Namely, cases where the $\varphi$ random variables (under the data measure) have substantial deviations from normality.
-We begin with a somewhat artificial but illustrative scenario where the greater features are non-Gaussian yet remain independent from the lesser features.
-In this case, we show that the previous treatment still holds without any changes.
+Here we extend the RG formalism to accommodate non-Gaussian effects associated with the feature modes, namely, cases where the $\varphi$ random variables (under the data measure) have substantial deviations from normality.
+We begin with a somewhat artificial but illustrative scenario where the greater features are non-Gaussian yet remain independent from the lesser features; that is, $P[\varphi_>|\varphi_<]=P[\varphi_>]$ with $P[\varphi_>]$ non-Gaussian.
+In this case, we show that the non-Gaussianity of $P[\varphi_>]$ has no effect, and thus the previous treatment still holds without any changes.
 We then proceed with allowing weak non-Gaussianity with potential dependencies between greater and lesser feature modes.
-In this case, alongside the noise renormalization, we obtain a spatial re-weighting of the mean squared error (MSE) loss or, equivalently, a spatial re-weighting of the ridge parameter.
+Schematically, this corresponds to $P[\varphi_<,\varphi_>] \approx {\cal N}[0,\mathbb{1};\varphi_<]{\cal N}[0,\mathbb{1};\varphi_>] + \text{corrections} \Rightarrow P[\varphi_>|\varphi_<] \approx {\cal N}[0,\mathbb{1};\varphi_>] + \text{corrections}$, where the corrections are to be made precise below.
+This corrected form of $P[\varphi_>|\varphi_<]$ is subsequently used in~\eqref{eq:newsplit} where, alongside the noise renormalization, we obtain a spatial re-weighting of the mean squared error (MSE) loss or, equivalently, a spatial re-weighting of the ridge parameter.

 Considering the first case in which the greater and lesser features are independent, the conditional probability in \eqref{eq:newsplit} equals the marginal probability, $P[\varphi_>|\varphi_<]=P[\varphi_>]$, so that the integral over greater modes becomes